Select Page

 Tested and Approved

-Hobas Pipe USA’s potable water pipes and joint gaskets have been tested by the National Sanitation Foundation (NSF) in Ann Arbor, Mich., to meet their Standard Number 61 and were found to comply.
+Hobas Pipe U.S.A., Inc.’s potable water pipes and joint gaskets have been tested by the National Sanitation Foundation (NSF) in Ann Arbor, Mich., to meet their Standard Number 61 and were found to comply.
 The NSF/ANSI Standard 61: Drinking Water System Components – Health Effects, is the nationally recognized health effects standard for all devices, components and materials that contact drinking water.

 Additionally, these pipes are manufactured in accordance with and meet the performance requirements of AWWA C950, Fiberglass Pressure Pipe Standard.
 The water pipes are suitable for many types of installation including open cut (direct bury), slip lining, jacking or microtunneling, tunnel lining and aboveground.